Panasonic reaps profit gain, set to streamline further

 "It is easier for them to obtain profits than before (after a round of restructuring), but it is too soon to say from one quarter that Panasonic now has a structure to generate profits," said Takashi Oba, senior strategist at Okasan Securities.

-Panasonic on Tuesday posted a first-quarter operating profit of 38.6 billion yen ($493.67 million), in line with estimates by analysts.
+Panasonic on Tuesday posted a first-quarter operating profit of 38.6 billion yen, in line with estimates by analysts.

 The company kept its forecast for full-year operating profit to rise to 260 billion yen from 43.7 billion yen, in part because it has stopped selling TV sets at a loss.